fahmee-faiza/Harry-Potter-Quotes/README.md

 # Harry-Potter-Quotes

-It is simple website which shows famous quotes from the fantasy novel series Harry Potter.
+It is a simple website which shows famous quotes from the fantasy novel series Harry Potter.
 I have used HTML, CSS, JavaScript to build this.